barbazul/1kfa/mod_guide_gm.md

    Chamber itself.
  * If any player-versus-player combat happens, remember to use the PvP combat rules
+ * If a player's character faces an attack power roll of 3 or greater, they will need to decide whether to take Harm

 It should also be a warm-up for your GM skills.